Vampire: The Masquerade: Development

 Vampire was inspired by role-playing games (RPGs) such as Call of Cthulhu, RuneQuest, and Nightlife, as well as the writings of Joseph Campbell and vampire films such as The Lost Boys.
-Rein-Hagen felt that hunting vampires would get boring as a game premise, so he came up with the idea of a game wherein the players played vampires instead of hunting them.
-Rein-Hagen said he purposefully did not read Anne Rice's Vampire Chronicles until "very late" in the development process but admitted she was probably an influence on the vampire films that inspired the game.
-He wanted to go beyond what Anne Rice to create a whole secret vampire society and culture.
+Rein•Hagen felt that hunting vampires would get boring as a game premise, so he came up with the idea of a game wherein the players played vampires instead of hunting them.
+Rein•Hagen said he purposefully did not read Anne Rice's Vampire Chronicles until "very late" in the development process but admitted she was probably an influence on the vampire films that inspired the game.
+He wanted to go beyond what Anne Rice made to create a whole secret vampire society and culture.

-Some of Vampires central themes of the power of belief developed out of Rein-Hagen's religious upbringing.
-Inspired by a comic book given to him by White Wolf business partner Stewart Wieck, Rein-Hagen developed the idea that the Biblical Cain was the original vampire.
-Rein-Hagen has said the idea of Cain (spelled Caine in the game) as the progenitor of all vampires was a "big turning point."
+Some of Vampires central themes of the power of belief developed out of Rein•Hagen's religious upbringing.
+Inspired by a comic book given to him by White Wolf business partner Stewart Wieck, Rein•Hagen developed the idea that the Biblical Cain was the original vampire.
+Rein•Hagen has said the idea of Cain (spelled Caine in the game) as the progenitor of all vampires was a "big turning point."
 After initially "trying to shy away from religion", this encouraged him to lean into the religious themes.